zpangwin/linux-gaming-notes/risen2/data/Pickpocket-Targets.md

 5. [Gamepressure: Caldera II Pickpocketing](https://guides.gamepressure.com/risen2/guide.asp?ID=15134)
 6. [Gamepressure: Maracai Bay Pickpocketing](https://guides.gamepressure.com/risen2/guide.asp?ID=15135)

 Note: The Gamepressure ones don't seem to be complete.
-For instance, they are missing Chavez (a solider wandering around just outside of Puerto Isabella).
+For instance, they are missing Chavez (a solider wandering around just outside of Puerto Isabella) and Lin (outside Native village).
 Possibly others as well.
 I think it might also be missing the Lighthouse keeper (Jack) on Tacarigua (needs to be confirmed)